 Is there anyone who doesn’t like Mexican food?… serious question.
 These chicken enchiladas are filled with shredded chicken, hatch chilies, black beans, cheese, and a delicious homemade enchilada sauce.

 Mexican food is just so full of flavor and usually always incorporates cheese, my favorite food group.
 These chicken enchiladas are packed with flavor and so much fun to make.

 The homemade enchilada sauce is made with a delicious spice blend of: dark chili powder, ground cumin, garlic powder, dried oregano, and kosher salt.
-I also use chipotle peppers in adobo sauce as the base because it packs SO much flavor and brings some heat.
+I use these spices in addition to the chipotles in adobo to elevate the flavors.

 I thicken the ingredients with some flour and add chicken broth (or you can use vegetable) to create the sauce.
 I then pass the immersion blender through to make the sauce consistent and free of clumps.
 You can also do this in a heat safe blender.
 Short on time?
 Store bought enchilada sauce is fine too.